Discovering Savonlinna and Lake Saimaa Finland’s Lake District

 Savonlinna Opera Festival

 I am fortunate enough to be shown back stage before the performance of Nabucco by Verdi, directed by Rodula Gaitanou, which was debuting at the festival.
 It is an enchanting and somewhat surreal experience to see various members of the choir and orchestra scattered around the medieval castle practising for the performance, in the most idyllic setting next to the lake.
-I felt as if I had wandered onto the set of a 1960s Italian film, perhaps by Visconti.
+I feel as if I have wandered onto the set of a 1960s Italian film, perhaps by Visconti.

 One of the best parts of the pre-show tour was seeing all the little holes the performers had to crawl through to enter the stage.
 Some involved going outside and climbing long ladders.